qmlbook/qmlbook/en/ch02/index.rst

 .. issues:: ch02

-A console application does not provide any graphical HMI and will normally be called as part of a system service or from the command line.
+A console application does not provide any graphical user interface and will normally be called as part of a system service or from the command line.
 Qt5 comes with a series of ready made components which help you to create console applications cross platform and very efficient.
 For example networking API or file API.
 Also string handling or since Qt 5.1 efficient command line parser.
 As Qt is a high-level API on top of C++ you get programming speed paired with execution speed.
 Don't think as Qt being *just* as UI toolkit it has so much more to offer.

 .. rubric:: String Handling